Roche buys diabetes app firm in digital health push

-ZURICH Roche has bought Vienna-based diabetes management platform mySugr for an undisclosed price, the Swiss drugmaker said on Friday, joining a crowd of companies expanding app-based digital health services.
+ZURICH (Reuters) - Roche has bought Vienna-based diabetes management platform mySugr for an undisclosed price, the Swiss drugmaker said on Friday, joining a crowd of companies expanding app-based digital health services.

 Privately held mySugr offers a logbook for mobile devices to help people track their blood sugar, medications and activity levels.
 It has been working with Roche since 2014 and previously got funding from Roche's Venture Fund.